NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 }
 ```

-This way, every time the Hardhat Network is used, it will fork the mainnet from that block, significantly improving its performance and making it more reproducible.

 If you are using the `node` task, you can also specify a block number with the `--fork-block-number` flag: